teghan-simonton/modoc-expenses/README.md

 All files used in this analysis was downloaded from the Missouri Accountability Portal: https://mapyourtaxes.mo.gov/MAP/Portal/Default.aspx

 Data had to be downloaded by each individual fiscal year, and combined into a master-file in R. I analyzed expenditures of the Department of Corrections, with special focus on vendors paid for medical and dental services.
+All analysis, and further explanation for each xlsx and txt file, can be found in doc_expenses.Rmd.

 The analysis includes two versions of the same dataset, downloaded from different pages of the Missouri Accountability Portal.
 The bulk of findings were made with the file labled corr_expenses.